SomeBlackMagic/docker-stackwait/README.md

-# docker-stackwait
+# stackman

-`docker-stackwait` is a production-ready CLI utility written in Go that provides **zero-downtime deployments** for Docker Swarm stacks with intelligent health monitoring and automatic rollback capabilities.
+`stackman` is a production-ready CLI utility written in Go that provides **zero-downtime deployments** for Docker Swarm stacks with intelligent health monitoring and automatic rollback capabilities.

 ---